Intro to KnowledgeOwl

 Set up your account

-To add additional author seats or knowledge bases, select your profile icon/name in the upper right and then Account.
+To add additional author seats or knowledge bases, go to Account > Billing.

 What is a knowledge base?